spectrocloud/librarium/docs/docs-content/glossary-all.md

 Another differentiator of PXK-E is the carefully reviewed and applied hardening of the OS and Kubernetes.
 The hardening ranges from removing unused OS kernel modules to using an OS configuration that follows industry best practices.
-Our custom Kubernetes configuration addresses common deployment security pitfalls and implements industry best practices.
+Our recompiled Kubernetes configuration addresses common deployment security pitfalls and implements industry best practices.

 With PXK-E, you can manage automatic OS upgrades while retaining immutability and the flexibility to roll out changes safely.
 The A/B partition architecture of Kairos allows for new OS and dependency versions to be installed in a separate